trmcdowell/cgrep/README.md

-crep.c is a command line tool built to imitate grep without regular expression capability.
+cgrep.c is a command line tool built to imitate grep without regular expression capability.
 Behavior can be modified with the use of the following flags/options:

 -i: Ignore case <br/>